squid-cache/squid-cache.github.io/SquidFaq/AboutSquid.rst

 The Squid FAQ is copyrighted (2006) by The Squid Core Team.

 This FAQ was maintained for a long time as an XML Docbook file.
-It was converted to a Wiki in July 2005.
+It was converted to a Wiki in March 2006.
+The wiki is now the authoritative version.

 == Want to contribute? ==

 We always welcome help keeping the Squid FAQ up-to-date.
 If you would like to help out, please register with this Wiki and type away.
-Please also send a note to the wiki operator (wiki at kinkie dot it) to inform him of your changes.
+Please also send a note to the wiki operator [[MailTo(wiki AT kinkie DOT it)]] to inform him of your changes.

+##end

 ----
 Back to the SquidFaq